Jambhavan: Plot

-The movie is about Velan, a responsible son of a village landlord.
+Velan is a responsible son of a village landlord.
 Adored by the villagers for his good deeds, Velan gets a shock when the landlord informs him that he is his foster son.
 A shocked Velan sets out on a mission to learn about his past.
 He reaches Chennai and learns that his family members were killed by the dreaded gangster Deva.
-He then vowed to kill him and his gang.
-In the name of Jambhavan, he starts to kill rowdies in society.
+He then vows to kill him and his gang.
+In the name of Jambhavan, he starts to kill rowdies in the society.
 Suffering a head injury, Velan loses his memory and is later adopted by the landlord.
 He realises that his job was just half-done.
 The remainder of the movie is how he puts an end to Deva and his men.